 At the time of bidding, they think there may not be another perfect property, and they have FOMO, so they bid again and again.
 Just one more bid and it’s theirs!
 However, they paid a lot more than what they wanted to pay!

 Then after the purchase, they often justify it with logic.
-They say even if the market dips in the near future, the property value will still be worth more in a few years, so it was totally worth paying a bit more to secure the property.
+They say even if the market dips soon, the property value will still be worth more in a few years, so it was worth paying a bit more to secure the property.
 (And they are right =)

 When selling products or services on websites, there isn’t usually an urgency or competitors like there is at an auction, so keep reading to discover how to tap into people’s emotions and logic.